‘It’s a miracle’: iPad helps locate father, daughter after plane crash - NewsBreak

 The United States Air Force was able to find their location by tracking an iPad that pinged off a local tower.

-Pennsylvania State Police found the two huddled together, suffering from hypothermia.Man who went to space with Shatner dies in plane crash
+Pennsylvania State Police found the two huddled together, suffering from hypothermia.2 children fall from building at ‘great height,’ 1 dies; 2 adults arrested

 Sgt.
 John Richards said in his 28 years with the Pennsylvania State Police, this is the first time he’s gone to a plane crash and found survivors.